 May not be tall enough for large dogs

 Freestanding pet gates offer more versatility than mounted ones since you can put them anywhere and aren’t necessarily limited to an area with side walls.
 This extra-wide freestanding gate from Carlson Pet Products is especially top-notch because it has an adjustable width—it can fit areas from 40 to 70 inches wide—and a step-over design that makes it easy for you to pass through, but will keep your pooch right where you want them.
 Plus, you have two height options—20 and 28 inches—so you can choose the one that works best for you.
-With its wood finish and steel bars, it also looks high-end, so it becomes an intentional piece of your decor, rather than afterthought.
+With its wood finish and steel bars, it also looks high-end, so it becomes an intentional piece of your decor, rather than an afterthought.

-Best Looking: Primetime Petz 360 Configurable Gate with Door
+Primetime Petz 360 Configurable Gate with Door

-Freestanding so it’s easy to move around
+Freestanding and easy to move around

 High-end wood finish